nautobot/nautobot/nautobot/docs/installation/migrating-from-netbox.md

 24
 ```

-It's highly likely that you will might have multiple objects with the same `network` address but varying prefix lengths, so you will need to filter using `network` and `prefix_length` fields for greater accuracy.
+It's highly likely that you will have multiple objects with the same `network` address but varying prefix lengths, so you will need to filter using `network` and `prefix_length` fields for greater accuracy.

 For example, if you have multiple `Prefix` objects with the same `network` value but different `prefix_length`: